Europe for Visitors logo

 Gamla Stan

 Stockholm's old town is an attractive melange of narrow streets, busy restaurants, and small shops.
 The Royal Palace is located here, and you can easily reach downtown Stockholm on foot or by a Tunnelbana subway line.
-The Reisen is a great choice in the upscale category; for something different, try Mälardrottningen, a floating hotel in what once was Barbara Hutton's yacht.
+The First Hotel Reisen is a great choice in the upscale category; for something different, try Mälardrottningen, a floating hotel in what once was Barbara Hutton's yacht.

 City (Downtown)

 Much of the area around Stockholm's central railway station was torn down and replaced by modern buildings in the 1960s, so atmosphere isn't this district's strong point.
-Still, if you're in Stockholm for only a day or two, a centrally located hotel such as the the Nordic Light or the Nordic Sea (home of the famous Ice Bar) is undeniably convenient.
+Still, if you're in Stockholm for only a day or two, a centrally located hotel such as the the Nordic Light or the Nordic C (home of the famous Ice Bar) is undeniably convenient.
 If you've got money to spend, reserve a room or suite at Berns' Hotel, a stylish boutique hotel that's just outside the business district near department stores and the Berzelii Park.

 Södermalm